DexDex1515/CELL-Corpus/README.md

-# CELL-Corpus
+# CELL Corpus

-This is the master repository of all the tools and services required for CELL Corpus.
-The complete descriptions of individual services can be found on the documentation of individual Services.
+The Chinese and English Learner Language Corpus (CELL Corpus) is a corpus supported by an IDS grant funded by the Research Grants Council of the Hong Kong Special Administrative Region, China.